Backlinks are a key part of any SEO strategy, contributing to enhance a website's search engine ranking and authority.

 4. Use Link Analysis Tools

 Link analysis tools provide insights into your backlink profile, including the strength and health of each backlink.
-These SEO ranking report software, such as Majestic or Google Analytics, help track how links are impacting your website’s performance and identify potential toxic backlinks that need to be removed.
+These SEO ranking report software, such as Majestic or Google Search Console, help track how links are impacting your website’s performance and identify potential toxic backlinks that need to be removed.

 5. Monitor Social Media Mentions